Here are 25 fabulous ways to have fun this winter season and make great memories!

 We're always up for frozen dessert and fresh, clean snow makes a great base for ice cream!
 Shaved ice is a good substitute if there's no snow in sight or you're concerned about pollutants.

-You can follow a recipe for snow ice cream like this one or just mix together some milk of choice with a sweetener (sugar, maple syrup), vanilla with plenty of fresh, clean snow and voila!
+You can follow a recipe for snow ice cream like this one or just mix together some milk of choice with a sweetener (sugar, maple syrup) and vanilla with plenty of fresh, clean snow and voila!
 Dessert!

-Adjust ingredients to your taste and texture and enjoy immediately because it will melt quickly!
+Adjust the ingredients to your taste and texture and enjoy immediately because it will melt quickly!

 4. Visit a Nature Preserve or Park

 There's nothing like marveling at trees dressed in snow!
 Bundle up and head to the park!
 Walk, talk, snap a pic or two and enjoy how the world looks after a gorgeous snowfall or with the change of the season!